How to Use a Needs Assessment for Sales Success

 Example:

-• Continuing with our supply chain example, perhaps the client implemented a business intelligence dashboard and alerting mechanism, but it hasn’t been successful.
+• In our supply chain example, perhaps the client implemented a business intelligence dashboard and alerting mechanism, but it hasn’t been successful.
 They may also have tried out Robotic Process Automation (RPA) implementations

 By understanding their past efforts, you can gauge the level of success, challenges faced, and adapt your approach accordingly.